apostrophecms/docs/docs/reference/field-types/attachment.md

 ## Custom file groups

 Developers can configure file type groups in addition to `office` and `image` using the `fileGroups` option of the `@apostrophecms/attachment` module.
-Those custom groups names can then be used for an attachment field's `group` setting.
+Those custom groups names can then be used for an attachment field's `fileGroup` setting.

 <!-- TODO: Link to the attachment module page for this instead once available. -->